dsoprea/go-multiparse/README.md

 ## Introduction

-`go-multiparse` allows you to easily convert one type of value into another, e.g. strings from query values in web requests to integers or floats.
-The original purpose of this project is to reduce the repetition in processing string values though it is not limited to just parsing strings.
-For more details see below.
+`go-multiparse` allows you to easily convert one type of value into a built-in type (e.g. strings from query values in web requests to integers or floats).
+The original purpose of this project is to reduce the repetition in parsing from string values in web-requests though it is not limited to just parsing strings.
 Parse errors will simply panic.

 ## Example